skyfielders/astronomy-notebooks/README.md

 - Install [EPD][epd].
 The [free version][epd-free] of EPD does not include Mayavi, but it does contain the tools required to build it from source.
 If you don't want 3D visualizations, you don't need Mayavi.

 #### Windows Dependencies (the harder way)
+1. Install Python 2.7 and virtualenv.
+You may also want to install setuptools or distutils.
+2. Download and install binaries for wxPython, iPython, numpy, scipy, matplotlib.
+3. Use pip or easy_install to install tornado, pyzmq, sympy, pyephem, jplephem, de405, sgp4.
+(I'm pretty sure these libraries can all be installed without a compiler.)
+4. (optional) If you're using regular Python, rather than EPD, you'll need to install or build VTK.
+Python(x,y) bundles an [installer][vtk-bin] which is listed on the [standard plugins][pxy-plug] page.
+If you want to try building VTK from source, you'll also need [CMake][cmake], a compiler such as MinGW or Visual Studio, and a very large bottle of whiskey.
+5. [Build Mayavi][mayavi] from source.

 Dependencies
 ------------